pbugnion/gmaps/CONTRIBUTING.rst

 ^^^^^^^^

 We loosely follow the `git workflow <http://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html>`_ used in numpy development.
-Features should be developped in separate branches and merged into the master branch when complete.
+Features should be developed in separate branches and merged into the master branch when complete.
 Avoid putting new commits directly in your ``master`` branch.